Paint Love Artist Cohort

 Meet our 2025 artist cohort members

-Madison Nunes is an artist, independent curator, and administrator where they serve as the Programs Manager for The Bakery Atlanta, an arts non-profit.
+Madison Nunes is an artist, independent curator, and administrator based in Atlanta, GA where they serve as the Programs Manager for The Bakery Atlanta, an arts non-profit.
 They are a graduate of The School of Visual Arts where they received their BFA in photography and video, exhibiting their work in New York and Georgia.
-Working primarily in photography, Nunes often focuses on cultivated intimacy within alternative family structures and the medium’s ability to be a democratized, anthropological lens.
+Working primarily in photography, Nunes often focuses on cultivated intimacy within alternative family structures and the medium’s ability to be a democratized,anthropological lens.
 Within their work, there is a collaborative approach to story telling and a meditation on the power dynamics inherent to photography.

 Sarah Roberts is a surface hand embroidery artist and educator based in East Atlanta Village.
 With over a decade of experience, she blends storytelling and skill-building through needle and thread.
 Mostly self-taught, she refined her technique at the San Francisco School of Needlework & Design.
 Sarah holds a BA in History from Agnes Scott College and has a background in teaching and school administration.
 She’s an active member of the Embroiderers’ Guild of America and the International Organization of Lace, Inc.